05:00 PM - 06:15 PM (PDT)

 Join us for a series of inspiring Artist Pairing Talks as we delve into the captivating world of the POKÉMON X KOGEI | Playful Encounters of Pokémon and Japanese Craft exhibition.
 Immerse yourself in the creative brilliance of the remarkable artists who have contributed to this showcase of Japanese craftwork.
 The webinar series consists of three webinars, each featuring two artists.

-This second installation of our artist talks for the POKÉMON X KOGEI exhibition will feature two artists whose innovative assimilation of science and technology delivered incredible results in their craft interpretation of Pokémon.
+This second installation of our artist talks for the POKÉMON X KOGEI exhibition featured two artists whose innovative assimilation of science and technology delivered incredible results in their craft interpretation of Pokémon.
 Taiichiro Yoshida’s intimate knowledge and depth of experience with his craft materials enabled him to imaginatively use their physical and chemical properties, while Terumasa Ikeda’s inlay creations incorporated modern tools and techniques into Japanese craft to realize impressive detail and incredible beauty.
 Join their webinar to learn more about their craft practice and how they used their unique approaches to rise to the creative challenge of exploring Pokémon through Japanese craft.